rnjn09/MultithreadedChatroom/README.md

   2. Run the script "Run.bat" to run the ChatRoom server.

   3. I have assigned a default Port Number as "5949".
-My code doesn't expect any parameters to run.
+This code doesn't expect any other parameters to run.